 Toy Soldiers of San Diego is an American firm located as the name indicates in Southern California.
 They began as a dealer -I discovered them in the late 90s or early 2000s- and a few years later, they evolved into having their own line of figures.
 While they also carry other sets outside of WWII, like cowboys and indians, romans and barbarians, etc. they have done an excellent job covering several WWII participants.
 Their level of sculpting is very good, with their poses being both dynamic and very well detailed.
 They are of comparable quality as Conte I would say.
 They are one of the few companies that currently issues new sets of WWII figures, so we certainly want to give them our business to make sure they continue to do so.

 A nice set of GIs.
-Definitely can mix them up with Conte's as the size matches just right.
-Similarly to Conte, they also came up with their own version of the gutsy Sgt. [on the left].
-The medic defending himself is a nice touch, probably more appropriate for the Pacific Theater of Operations where no quarter was given, even to medics.
+The sculpting is as good as Conte's.
+And the size also matches them well.
+However, we only got 8 poses.
+Note how they also came up with their own version of the gutsy Sgt.
+Similar rugged and kicking-ass look.
+The medic defending himself is a nice touch, although probably more appropriate for the Pacific Theater of Operations where no quarter was given, even to medics.

 TSSD German Elite Troops - Part I

-Toy Soldiers of San Diego called them elite troops.
-I guess some folks have reservations about using the Waffen SS label.
+Toy Soldiers of San Diego also called them elite troops.
 Nonetheless, they came out with a very good set.
 First manufacturer that I am aware of to produce mounted WW II troops.
 The machine gun team is also very well done.
+I really like how the loader is also helping to direct the fire.
+The fact that the MG gunner is firing at shoulder level and the guy is relatively tall gives you enough clearance to place them behind many different types of protective terrain.

 TSSD German Elite Troops - Part II